unlaunch/documentation/_docs/managingflags/projects-and-environments.md

 Unlaunch projects allow you to separate feature flags by applications or products.

-Projects are cheap We encourage creating a new project for each GitHub repository.
+Projects are cheap.
+We encourage creating a new project for each GitHub repository.
 You can also create multiple projects for each repository by teams.
-For example if you have a monolith, you could create projects multiple projects, for Frontend, Backend, Database, and Core teams.
+For example if you have a monolith, you could create multiple projects, for Frontend, Backend, Database, and Core teams.

-Project Admins can control you gets access to their projects.
+Project Admins control who gets access to their projects.
 For more information, see [Access Control](access-control).

 ### Create, Edit & Delete Projects

-You can create, edit and delete projects from *Projects* tab in [Settings](https://app.unlaunch.io/settings) page from your [Unlaunch Console](https://app.unlaunch.io/).
+You can create, edit and delete projects from the *Projects* tab in the [Settings](https://app.unlaunch.io/settings) page from your [Unlaunch Console](https://app.unlaunch.io/).

 ## Environments